Phuket province: Economy

 Tin mining played a pivotal role in the economy of Phuket from the 16th century until its decline in the 20th century.
 Today, the economy of Phuket is primarily supported by two sectors: rubber tree plantations, contributing significantly to Thailand's status as the world's leading rubber producer, and tourism.

 The development of Phuket's tourism sector began in earnest in the 1980s, with the west coast beaches, notably Patong, Karon, and Kata, emerging as key destinations.
 Following the 2004 tsunami, efforts were made to restore all affected buildings and attractions.
 The island has since undergone extensive development, evidenced by the construction of new hotels, apartments, and houses.

+Phuket is also a major hub for luxury yacht sales and charter in Southeast Asia, with several international yacht brokerages operating from the island's marinas along the Andaman coast.

 In a 2005 report by Fortune, Phuket was listed among the top five global retirement destinations.
 The island's appeal as a retirement location is attributed to various factors, including its climate, lifestyle, and amenities.

 The year 2017 marked a significant influx of tourists to Phuket, with the island welcoming approximately 10 million visitors, predominantly from overseas.
 China was noted as the primary source of these foreign tourists.
-Tourism in Phuket played a crucial role in Thailand's economy, generating about 385 billion baht in revenue, nearly 14% of the nation's total earnings of 2.77 trillion baht in that year.
+Tourism in Phuket played a crucial role in Thailand's economy, generating about 385 billion baht in revenue, nearly 14% of the nation's total earnings of 2.77 trillion baht in that year, representing approximately 80% of the province's GDP.